 If you are a returning user, your old printer settings may not have survived the Windows upgrade to the lab and podium computers.
 Please set up your favorite printers again.

-Windows Terminal Server
+Avoid compute intensive activities on the Windows Terminal Server

 Web-based Remote Desktop (RDP) access